lkesteloot/unsong/unsong-3.md

 [open-bracket]Poe?]

-[open-bracket]“And not even the angels in Heaven above, nor the demons down under the sea, could ever dissever my soul from the soul of the beautiful Anna—]
+[open-bracket]“And not even the angels in Heaven above, nor the demons down under the sea, could ever dissever my soul from the soul of the beautiful Anna—”]

 [open-bracket]Get a room, you two!]